Unity-Technologies/InputSystem/Packages/com.unity.inputsystem/Documentation~/ActionBindings.md

 |---------|-----------|
 |[`mode`](../api/UnityEngine.InputSystem.Composites.Vector2Composite.html#UnityEngine_InputSystem_Composites_Vector2Composite_mode)|Whether to treat the inputs as digital or as analog controls.<br><br>If this is set to [`Mode.DigitalNormalized`](../api/UnityEngine.InputSystem.Composites.Vector2Composite.Mode.html#UnityEngine_InputSystem_Composites_Vector2Composite_Mode_DigitalNormalized), inputs are treated as buttons (off if below [`defaultButtonPressPoint`](../api/UnityEngine.InputSystem.InputSettings.html#UnityEngine_InputSystem_InputSettings_defaultButtonPressPoint) and on if equal to or greater).
 Each input is 0 or 1 depending on whether the button is pressed or not.
 The vector resulting from the up/down/left/right parts is normalized.
 The result is a diamond-shaped 2D input range.<br><br>If this is set to [`Mode.Digital`](../api/UnityEngine.InputSystem.Composites.Vector2Composite.Mode.html#UnityEngine_InputSystem_Composites_Vector2Composite_Mode_Digital), the behavior is essentially the same as [`Mode.DigitalNormalized`](../api/UnityEngine.InputSystem.Composites.Vector2Composite.Mode.html#UnityEngine_InputSystem_Composites_Vector2Composite_Mode_DigitalNormalized) except that the resulting vector is not normalized.<br><br>Finally, if this is set to [`Mode.Analog`](../api/UnityEngine.InputSystem.Composites.Vector2Composite.Mode.html#UnityEngine_InputSystem_Composites_Vector2Composite_Mode_Analog), inputs are treated as analog (i.e. full floating-point values) and, other than [`down`](../api/UnityEngine.InputSystem.Composites.Vector2Composite.html#UnityEngine_InputSystem_Composites_Vector2Composite_down) and [`left`](../api/UnityEngine.InputSystem.Composites.Vector2Composite.html#UnityEngine_InputSystem_Composites_Vector2Composite_left) being inverted, values will be passed through as is.<br><br>The default is [`Mode.DigitalNormalized`](../api/UnityEngine.InputSystem.Composites.Vector2Composite.Mode.html#UnityEngine_InputSystem_Composites_Vector2Composite_Mode_DigitalNormalized).|

+> [!NOTE]
->__Note__: There is no support yet for interpolating between the up/down/left/right over time.
+> There is no support yet for interpolating between the up/down/left/right over time.

 ### 3D vector